Armanebtekari/Top-10-Websites-for-Learning-Python-for-FREE/README.md

 We also have a Python crash course on our Youtube channel which you can watch to learn Python in 1-hour.
 This is a very compact, practical, and hands-on guide to Python which anyone can follow.

 It’s ideal for people with no programming experience, all you need is 1 hour to watch that video and try out things as instructed.

+### 9- Python for Data Science and AI [Coursera]👨‍🏫
+This is another course that is focused on Data Science and Artificial Intelligence using Python.
+It’s an introductory course and will kickstart your learning of Python for data science, as well as programming in general.

+This beginner-friendly Python course will take you from zero to programming in Python in a matter of hours.
+It’s offered by IBM Developer, one of the oldest and most reputed software companies around the World.

+This course can be applied to multiple Specializations or Professional Certificates programs.
+Completing this course will count towards your learning in any of the following programs:

+* IBM Data Science Professional Certificate
+* IBM Applied AI Professional Certificate
+* Applied Data Science Specialization